BlessedUzama/alx-system_engineering-devops/0x02-shell_redirections/README.md

-head /etc/passwd prints the first ten lines of the file passwd head -3 iacta | tail +3 prints the thrid line of the file iacta echo 'best school' >> \*\'Best School\'\*$\?\*\*\*\*\*:) creates a file containing best school
+head /etc/passwd prints the first ten lines of the file passwd head -3 iacta | tail +3 prints the thrid line of the file iacta echo 'best school' >> \*\'Best School\'\*$\?\*\*\*\*\*:) creates a file containing best school ls -la > ls_cwd_content writes the listed files gotten from ls -la into the file ls_cwd_content